A sudden sneeze sneaks up on you and oh great… you’ve weed yourself a bit.

 Incontinence – it’s never fun.
 Especially when it takes you by surprise.
 Which is always.

-What causes urinary symptoms in the menopause?
+What causes bladder problems in the menopause?
 Well, hormonal changes (especially oestrogen going AWOL) can thin the lining of the urethra, the tube that takes pee from the bladder and out of your body.

 Add all this to the physical effects of pregnancy or childbirth and you may find you have stress incontinence, leaking when you sneeze or lift.
 You could have urge incontinence (also called ‘overactive bladder’) where you have a constant or sudden urge to wee, or overflow incontinence when your bladder doesn’t empty fully and dribbles all the time.